 Place half of the eggplant slices in a single layer in the hot oil.
 Fry until dark brown.
 Turn and fry on the other side until dark brown.
 Remove to a paper towel, and pat with another paper towel to remove excess oil.
 Fry the rest of the eggplant as described above.
 Set the fried eggplant aside to cool.

 3. Add the chopped onions and garlic to the frying pan, which will still have oil in it from frying the eggplant.
-Saute until softened, about 5 minutes, the lower the heat and continue to cook, tossing occasionally, until the onions begin to caramelize, about 5 to 8 minutes more.
+Saute until softened, about 5 minutes, the lower the heat and continue to cook, occasionally tossing, until the onions begin to caramelize, about 5 to 8 minutes more.

 4. Place the fried eggplant, onions and garlic in a food processor.
 Add the hard-boiled eggs.
 Process until the spread is smooth.
 Season with the salt and pepper.